 - Changes come ahead of planned split of Warner Bros Discovery in 2026.

-Warner Bros Discovery (WBD) is revamping its free-to-air channel line up in the UK, in a move that see TLC re-launch with a greater focus on comedy.
+Warner Bros Discovery (WBD) is revamping its free-to-air channel line up in the UK, in a move that sees TLC re-launch as a free-to-air channel with a greater focus on comedy.
+To make way for TLC, HGTV (Home & Garden TV) will disappear from TV channel lists in January 2026, just six years after the brand arrived in the UK.

 What this means for viewers from 2026